Skip to Main Content

 CDC Public Access Policy

-Based on the CDC Plan:
+Based on the updated CDC Policy:

 • The CDC Public Access Policy requires funded authors to submit their final peer-reviewed accepted manuscript to the National Institutes of Health Manuscript Submission system (NIHMS).
-NIHMS will facilitate submission of the works to PubMed Central and the CDC Stacks.
+NIHMS will facilitate submission of the works to PubMed Central and the CDC Stacks

 Effective Date